wikiotics/wikiotics.org/README.md

 ## Status

-Wikiotics is being transitioned to a static site.
-The work is happening on the `migration` branch (pull request #[4](https://github.com/wikiotics/wikiotics.org/pull/4)).
-Once we are happy with the automated scrape of the old site's content, this pull request will be merged.

-Improvements to the functionity of the site are welcome and can be submitted as pull requests against the `master` branch.
-Improvements to site content should wait for now, until we finalize the migration from Ductus by merging the `migration` branch (pull request #[4](https://github.com/wikiotics/wikiotics.org/pull/4)).

-The content of the site is a bit of a mess, as might be expected from a repository that was editable by anyone in the world, without moderation.
+As of July 2020, Wikiotics has been transitioned to a static site.
+The content is a bit of a mess, as might be expected from a repository that was editable by anyone in the world, without moderation.
 On top of that, the only real way to see a working draft of a lesson was to save it to the wiki.
-After #[4](https://github.com/wikiotics/wikiotics.org/pull/4) is merged, a massive cleanup will be necessary if the project is to continue.
+A cleanup will be necessary if the project is to continue.
 Otherwise, this repository will serve as a working archive of the community's work.

 ## Claiming contributions

 During its time in existence, wikiotics.org received contributions from 62 logged-in users, as well as anonymous users identified only by their ip address.
-There were a total of 4064 such contributions, each of which has a corresponding commit on the `migration` branch.
-Anyone who contributed and has an account on GitHub can claim these contributions and be listed on the [contributions page](https://github.com/wikiotics/wikiotics.org/graphs/contributors) by submitting a pull request that adds [an appropriate entry](https://git-scm.com/docs/git-check-mailmap#_mapping_authors) to the `.mailmap` file in this repository which maps `username@wikiotics.org` to an email address associated with the person's GitHub account.
+There were a total of 4064 such contributions, each of which has a corresponding commit in this repository.  ~~Anyone who contributed and has an account on GitHub can claim these contributions and be listed on the [contributions page](https://github.com/wikiotics/wikiotics.org/graphs/contributors) by submitting a pull request that adds [an appropriate entry](https://git-scm.com/docs/git-check-mailmap#_mapping_authors) to the `.mailmap` file in this repository which maps `username@wikiotics.org` to an email address associated with the person's GitHub account.~~ The GitHub contributors graph currently [does not consider the `.mailmap` file](https://github.community/t/how-to-get-mailmap-to-work-and-record-contributions-in-relevant-users-profile/121285), so there is currently no way of claiming past contributions.

 ## Licenses